5 Ways to Turn Volunteers Into Peer-to-Peer Fundraisers

 Volunteers are a powerful resource for your organization for several reasons.

-- They’ve Built a Relationship With You: Your volunteers are already committed to your organization and are likely willing to give a little bit more than their time.
+2. They’ve Built a Relationship With You.
+Your volunteers are already committed to your organization and are likely willing to give a little bit more than their time.
 They’ve not only formed an emotional connection with your cause but also with your staff.

-- They Have Expertise: If there is a group who can speak to your cause as deeply as your staff, it’s your volunteers.
+3. They Have Expertise.
+If there is a group who can speak to your cause as deeply as your staff, it’s your volunteers.
 They know what you do, how you accomplish it, and the impact you’re making.
-They are well positioned to advocate for your cause.
+This makes them well positioned to advocate for your cause.

 Thirty six percent of respondents in a survey conducted by SSIR said they have felt compelled to give to a cause supported by their friends and family.
 Offer your volunteers the opportunity to make an even larger contribution to your cause.
 Use these five tips to demonstrate the powerful impact your volunteers could make as fundraisers.